gogoend/anikyu/README.md

 easeType - The ease function which the tween animation stage use.
 It will be replaced with the value in the instance global setting if it's not given.

+onAnimating - The function to be call when every time the animation happens.
+It receives the current Anikyu instance as an argument.

-callback - The Function to be called after the tween animation stage finished.
+onFinished - The function to be called after the tween animation stage finished.
+It receives the current Anikyu instance as an argument.

 <br />